🧡 Skip to main content🔍 Skip to search

 Adjust date by 4 hours

-This way, every logon and logoff occurrence will be written into a file covering the period from 4:00 AM till 4:00 AM next day.
-Or, other way around, every login before 4:00 AM will be attributed to the previous day.
+This way, every logon and logoff occurrences will be written into a file covering the period from 4:00 AM till 4:00 AM next day.
+Or, the other way around, every login before 4:00 AM will be attributed to the previous day.
 Click OK and see that the File input line now contains C:\User Login History\login history Date.txt parameter.

 Examples of automatically generated file names according to Task execution date:

-• login history 2020-01-06.txt (January 26th, 2010)
+• login history 2020-01-06.txt (January 6th, 2020)

 • login history 2021-12-21.txt (December 21st, 2021)